Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Different platform implementations may extend the set of functions considered as operator functions for the overload candidate set.

-> Note: these rules are valid not only for dedicated operator expressions, but also for other operator-based defined-by-convention calls, e.g., [`for`-loop][For-loop statement] iteration conventions, operator-form [assignments][Assignments] or [property delegation][Delegated property declaration].
+> Note: these rules are valid not only for dedicated operator expressions, but also for other operator-based defined-by-convention calls, e.g., [`for`-loop][For-loop statements] iteration conventions, operator-form [assignments][Assignments] or [property delegation][Delegated property declaration].

 #### Call without an explicit receiver